Simon Dupree and the Big Sound: Career

 A then unknown keyboard player by the name of Reginald Dwight was hired to fill in for an ill Eric Hine and he joined them on a 1967 tour in Scotland.
 They were asked to allow him to stay on, and he was almost recruited as a permanent member.
-They politely rejected the chance to record any of his compositions (although they did ultimately record "I'm Going Home" as the B-side of their final (contractually obligated) single), and laughed when he told them he was adopting the stage name of Elton John.
+They politely rejected the chance to record any of his compositions (although they did ultimately record "I'm Going Home" as the B-side of their final (contractually obligated) single), and were amused when he told them he was adopting the stage name of Elton John.

 The group released one studio album; Without Reservations, on Parlophone Records (1967), and a compilation Amen (1980).
 A more recent set, Part of My Past (2004), includes all their singles, album tracks and previously unreleased material prepared for their second album, release of which was cancelled at the time.

 In November 1968, they released a single "We Are The Moles (Part 1)/(Part 2)" under the moniker The Moles; by this point, Martin Smith had replaced Ransley on drums.
 Released on the Parlophone label, the single did not give any hint of the identity of the artists, with both songs credited as written, performed and produced by The Moles.
 Rumours spread that it was an obscure release by The Beatles, who also were under contract at Parlophone, with Ringo Starr on lead vocals.

-Frustrated as being seen as one-hit wonders being pushed by their record label as a pop group rather than the soul band they had always intended to be, they disbanded in 1969 and the Shulman brothers went on to form the progressive rock group Gentle Giant.
+Frustrated as being seen as one-hit wonders being pushed by their record label as a pop group rather than the soul band they had always intended to be, they disbanded in 1969 and the Shulman brothers went on, along with Martin Smith, to form the progressive rock group Gentle Giant.